100 Years of Bauhaus

 AS: It was clear that the design principles of the Bauhaus and its common theme of Function over Form needed to be clearly exemplified in this collection.
 The first step was to define what it meant to service a wide audience for this collection and make it easy to specify, install, and connect to the product.
 How could we develop a collection that would allow for easy installation, hide stains, and provide wayfinding.
 The design work that followed had to make sense for these parameters.
 The function was the driving force of the product and the design or form followed and was shaped into visuals and colours that support its function.

-AS: The names of the colourways are inspired by materials and professors that were highly influential to the art school.
+AS: The names of the colorways are inspired by materials and professors that were highly influential to the art school.
 It was clear to me that the transparency of materials in the Bauhaus designs was something that allowed the function to really shine.
-That’s why we decided that the materials used in the Bauhaus school needed to be incorporated into the collection, like, concrete, glass, exposed beams, etc. The professors and artists of the school are also represented in the Makerspace colourway names, such as Josef Albers and Gunta Stolz.
+That’s why we decided that the materials used in the Bauhaus school needed to be incorporated into the collection, like, concrete, glass, exposed beams, etc. The professors and artists of the school are also represented in the Makerspace colorway names, such as Josef Albers and Gunta Stolz.

 AS: Campus was intentionally designed to compliment other flooring products in the Shaw Contract product portfolio, such as Joy Squared LVT.
 This intentionally ensures that this product designed for school environments could be part of a larger solution for an entire campus, as the name suggests.